cshenton/atari-leaderboard/README.md

 I take the approach here of favouring no-op starts over random ones (they usually have higher scores anyway), and treating all sample sizes equally.

-Games for which there exists no human WR are excluded.
-I exclude A3C since those results are only available with human op starts, and A2C covers the general method.

-## Todo

-- More specific information on which region's releases the Atari Learning Environment uses.
-Update human scores accordingly.

 ## References